Gohla/pibs/src/3_min_sound/1_session/index.md

 Finally, at the end of `require`, we insert the task node into the `consistent` hash set, to denote that the task is now consistent this session.
 That's it!
 This was a simple change due to the work we did before to get the `Session` API in place.

-With this new API in place, minimality of task checking and execution in place, and all code adjusted to work with it, we can continue with tracking build events.
+With this new API in place, incrementality of task checking and execution in place, and all code adjusted to work with it, we can continue with tracking build events.

 ```admonish example title="Download source code" collapsible=true
 You can [download the source files up to this point](../../gen/3_min_sound/1_session/source.zip).